 Let’s start this review with ambiance.
 There’s really not much of the Imagineered variety at Geyser Point Bar & Grill, beyond the basic stone and exposed cedar design of the open-air structure.
 It looks rustic and fits the vibe of Wilderness Lodge, and that’s perfectly fine from our perspective.
 The inherent atmosphere of being in the natural setting along Bay Lake is more than sufficient.
 More than perfectly fine and sufficient–it’s fantastic.

 Note that while Geyser Point is normally a hybrid lounge and counter service restaurant, right now only the sit-down dining is available.
 This means that the quick service window where you can order and pick-up food is currently closed.
 This may change as capacity at the resort increases (to-go counter service food is available at Roaring Fork.)
-Additionally, seating at the Geyser Point bar itself is not presently available.
-However, lounge table seating is fairly abundant, and properly spaced.

 As a lounge, Geyser Point does not accept Advance Dining Reservations.
 Additionally, vehicular access to Wilderness Lodge is currently restricted to only guests of the resort, or those with ADRs.
 This means that if you’re not staying at Wilderness Lodge, you need to take Walt Disney World transportation (boat or bus) to the resort in order to dine at Geyser Point.